thomasnield/oreilly_bard_articles_thomasnield/bard_thomas_nield_9.md

 >
 >I hope this helps!
 Let me know if you have any other questions.

-If we want to test out this math LaTex expression, we can use [this editor](https://latexeditor.lagrida.com) to get a preview.
+If we want to test out this math LaTex expression, we can use [an editor like this one](https://latexeditor.lagrida.com) to get a preview.
 Sure enough, when we render this expression we see everything is correct!

 ![](https://latex.codecogs.com/svg.latex?%5Cdpi%7B120%7D%20%5Cdisplaystyle%20%5Cfrac%7Bx%5E2%7D%7B3%7D%20%5C)